ACSoupir/Spatial-Metrics-Toolkit/README.md

     -   `variables`: Use this to specify variables for analyses.
         -   `markers`: columns that are used to identify the cell types
         -   `x_value`/`y_value`: column specifying the location of centroid of cells
+    -   `slurm`: `TRUE`/`FALSE` for whether or not to use SLURM
+        -   If set to `TRUE`, will look to ensure SLURM is available on the system.
+If not available, will fall back to single-node parallel processing

 2.  **Command-line Execution**\
     Use the following command to run the toolkit: